Sgouws/nylas-mail-community-themes/README.md

 * Add links next to theme name to go to preview section
 * Outline potential compatability issues
 * Refine installation blurb
+* Add topics
+* Add theme categories to preview and have tab system.